 About the Conference

-The International History of Public Relations Conference is organised by the Public Relations Research Group in Bournemouth University’s Media School.
-It is an annual opportunity for scholars, historians and interested practitioners from around the world to meet, hear papers and discuss the history of public relations.
+The International History of Public Relations Conference is organised by the Public Relations Cluster in Bournemouth University’s Faculty of Media & Communication.
+It is the annual meeting of scholars, historians and interested practitioners from around the world to present papers and discuss the history of public relations.

 In 2011, the second conference attracted 28 papers presented from 15 countries.
 The keynote speaker was eminent US PR historian and journal editor, Ray E. Hiebert.
 Eight papers were chosen from the conference for a ‘Public Relations and History’ special section in Public Relations Review September 2012 edition (Vol 38, No 3).

 The 2012 conference featured a keynote address by Prof Dr Gunter Bentele of Leipzig University, who discussed aspects of historiography.
 He was followed by 33 peer-reviewed papers presented by speakers from 14 countries.
 Selected papers were published as a Public Relations History 2013 special edition of Public Relations Review (Vol 39, No. 2), June 2013.